robin-raymond/zax.io/compiler-directives.md

 ### `tab-stop` directive

-The `tab-stop` directive `[[tab-stop=<n>]]` controls the source code tab stop for the tokens that follow.
-This control what alignment the tab ASCII character (`\t`) is assumed within the source code.
-Tab stops are reset to the default for each module imported.
-The default tab stop is `8` unless otherwise specified.
+A `[[tab-stop=<n>]]` directive controls a source code's tab stop for all tokens that follow.
+This control what alignment a tab ASCII character (`\t`) is assumed to have within all the contained source code.
+Tab stops are reset to a default value for each module imported.
+A default hard tab stop is `8` unless otherwise specified.

+Typically `tab-stop` directive is declared in a `module.zax` to ensure all source files follow the same `tab-stop` directive.
+An Zax language aware editor may perform a shallow scan in a module's `modules.zax` and assume a default tab stop for editing all files within a module.

 ````zax
 [[tab-stop=4]]